shailscript/patron-dapp/README.md

 - Solidity Smart contract (using higher level concepts mentioned in [separate contract respository](https://github.com/shailshukla96/patron))
 - Hosting (serverless deployment and contract on the test network)
 - Migrations for contracts written in `migrations` directory
-- Database and get/post calls (used firebase to achieve that)
+- Database and get/post calls (used firebase to achieve both, and _update_ operation too!)
-- Dotenv (not required as I have been using config files, still I have added it to complete rubric)
+- Dotenv (I have used config files, still I have added it to complete rubric)
-- Testing (Rigorously done using improved remix solidity code editor, but not with Mocha and Chai, my laptop damaged last night and so do you see those wierd commits that are done from a rented laptop with improper .gitconfig.
-I hope I can get an exception if you refer [previous projects](https://github.com/tonyfeung/crypto-lottery/tree/release-v1/test) where tests were done properly)
+- Testing (Rigorously done using improved remix solidity code editor, but not with Mocha and Chai, my laptop damaged last night(Aug 15) in class and so do you see those wierd commits that are done from a friend's laptop with improper .gitconfig.
+I hope I can get an exception if you refer [previous projects](https://github.com/tonyfeung/crypto-lottery/tree/release-v1/test) where tests were done properly.
+Some commits were done from my smartphone too.)

 **Frontend:**
 - Used React for frontend.
 Refer the `public`, `src` and `src/components` directory for frontend